-If you’re looking for some additional information on boxing for self-defense, give these books and videos a try.
+If you’re looking for some additional information on boxing for self-defense other than my book, give these books and videos a try.

 - Championship Streetfighting: Boxing As A Martial Art by Ned Beaumont.
 This is one of the first books on boxing I bought and it helped me a lot to get started.
 There aren’t a lot of illustrations but the text is clear and detailed.